 Ballarat Hospital Records

-These have been transcribed and an index is available on microfiche in the Australiana Room of Ballarat Central Library.
+These have been transcribed and an index is available on microfiche at the Eureka Centre, Ballarat East.
 When this was compiled it was deemed inappropriate to record the cause of admission.
 So while valuable information can be obtained, such as birthplace and how many years in Victoria, the medical complaint will not be mentioned.
 Once you have obtained the admission date you might find a report in the local newspapers.
 Some examples are below.

 Ballarat Base Hospital Admissions Register 1857-1913 (on microfiche)